tedega/tedega_view/docs/installation.rst

 Stable release
 --------------

-To install Ringo Service, run this command in your terminal:
+To install Tedega Service, run this command in your terminal:

 .. code-block:: console

-    $ pip install ringo_service
+    $ pip install tedega_service

-This is the preferred method to install Ringo Service, as it will always install the most recent stable release.
+This is the preferred method to install Tedega Service, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.